Payment Flow and Custom Development

 Webhook

-In the Stripe Integration chapter, we have already selected the following 7 Webhook events in the Stripe console:
+In the Stripe Integration chapter, we have already checked the following 7 webhook events in the Stripe dashboard:

 - charge.refunded